-Characteristics of the Securities: The securities that are traded in the Mexican Stock Exchange (Bolsa Mexicana de Valores) ("BMV") are "Ordinary Participation Certificates" ("CPO's"), which are non-amortizable securities, issued under the CPO's Trust (which term is defined below), each of which represents 7 Series "B", Class "I" Shares of the capital stock of Axtel, S.A.B. de C.V. ("Axtel" or the "Company").
-The capital stock of the Company is Ps.
-454,620,882.31 represented by 19,824,236,117 registered common shares, Class "I" Series "B", with no par value, all of which are fully subscribed and paid.
-At the date of this Annual Report, the capital stock of Axtel does not have shares issued or subscribed in its variable part.
+Characteristics of the Securities: The securities that are traded in the Mexican Stock Exchange (Bolsa Mexicana de Valores, S.A.B. de C.V.) ("BMV") are "Ordinary Participation Certificates" ("CPO's"), which are non-amortizable securities, issued under the CPO's Trust (which term is defined below), each of which represents 7 Series "B", Class "I" Shares of the capital stock of Axtel, S.A.B. de C.V. ("Axtel" or the "Company").
+As of the date of this Annual Report, the capital stock of the Company is Ps.
+454'619,850.35 represented by 19,824,191,117 registered common shares, Class "I" Series "B", with no par value, all of which are fully subscribed and paid.
+The capital stock of Axtel does not have shares issued or subscribed in its variable part.